-The following table illustrates the state's budget for postemployment benefits from fiscal years 2007-08 to 2015-16 and does not reflect any future liability for current employees or annuitants.
+The following table illustrates the state's budget for post-employment benefits from fiscal years 2010-11 to 2015-16 and does not reflect any future liability for current employees or annuitants.
 It is anticipated that these costs will continue to grow in the future.
 The employer contribution for health premiums maintains the average 100/90 percent contribution formula established in the Government Code.
-Under this formula, the state averages the premiums of the four largest health benefit plans in order to calculate the maximum amount the state will contribute toward the retiree's health benefits.
+Under this formula, the state averages the premiums of the four largest health benefit plans in order to calculate the maximum amount the state will contribute toward each retiree's health benefits.
 The state also contributes 90 percent of this average for the health benefits of each of the retiree's dependents.
+Generally, with 10 years of service credit, employees are entitled to 50 percent of the state's full contribution.
+This rate increases by 5 percent per year and with 20 years of service, the employee is entitled to the full 100/90 formula.
 CSU employees fully vest for the 100/90 formula at 5 years of service.
 Employees in bargaining unit 12, hired after January 1, 2011, are subject to a longer vesting period.